blog . . .

 "When Earth becomes uninhabitable in the future, a farmer and ex-NASA pilot, Joseph Cooper, is tasked to pilot a spacecraft, along with a team of researchers, to find a new planet for humans."

-watched this with my mom. i liked the cinematography and of course the gripping soundtrack by hans zimmer. together they really are the backbone of this film.
+watched this with my mom. liked the cinematography and of course the great soundtrack by hans zimmer. they're really the backbone of this film for me

 also having seen 2001: a space odyssey now, i can definitely see the influence it had.